 Duration: Permanent, Full Time

-Are you interested in being part of a team that helps people recover from workplace injuries?
-Can you build trusting relationships with clients and co-workers?
+Are you interested in disability management, building recovery and return to work plans, and in being part of a team that helps people recover from workplace injuries, illness, or disease?
 Can you make complex decisions based on a thorough analysis of facts, evidence, and policies?

-We're looking for client-focused people who can understand and communicate complex information in a compassionate way to customers with various needs.
+We're looking for client-focused people who can understand and communicate complicated information in a compassionate way to stakeholders with various needs.
+In this role, you'll leverage your passion for helping clients coupled with your ability to influence and make complex decisions to coordinate services and benefits and facilitate positive recovery and return to work outcomes.

 Our case managers come from a variety of backgrounds: kinesiology, occupational therapy, nursing, social work, immigration, human resources, insurance, and finance.